 People have been traveling to St. Augustine since long before Pedro Menéndez arrived offshore in 1565.
 The photo above shows the City Gate, once part of a redoubt to prevent hostile parties from entering the walled city, but now a reminder of the city's history and a favorite photo spot for visitors.
-Now, over 450 years later, St. Augustine continues to entice visitors with its idiosyncratic appeal as a great place to visit for a day, a weekend, or even a few months.
-St. Augustine has always been a “sticky” town—one to which visitors return again and again, with some eventually moving here, just like the Spanish, Minorcans, and British did.
+More than 450 years later, St. Augustine continues to entice visitors with its idiosyncratic appeal as a great place to visit for a day, a weekend, or even a few months.
+St. Augustine has always been a "sticky" town—one to which visitors return again and again, with some eventually moving here, just like the Spanish, Minorcans, and British did.

 Let's start with the first question.
 In short, visitors generally arrive one of these five ways:

 (Feel free to jump to the section that interests you.)

 The metered parking lot at the Castillo allows visitors to park there and visit the city.